-The Company has in place a Rights Plan, ratified by the Company's shareholders on May 14, 2013.
-The Rights Plan is intended to ensure that a person seeking to acquire control of Tricon gives shareholders and the Board of Directors sufficient time to evaluate a potential bid, negotiate with the initial bidder and encourage competing bids to merge.
+The Company has in place a Rights Plan, which was continued, amended and restated by the Company's shareholders on May 25, 2016.
+The Rights Plan is intended to ensure that a person seeking to acquire control of Tricon gives shareholders and the Board of Directors sufficient time to evaluate a potential bid, negotiate with the initial bidder and encourage competing bids to emerge.
 The Rights Plan protects shareholders by requiring all potential bidders to comply with certain "Permitted Bid" conditions, or else such bidders will be subject to the dilutive features of the Rights Plan.
-A more detailed summary, as well as the full text, of the Rights Plan are included in the Company's Management Information Circular, dated April 16, 2013 and available at www.sedar.com.
+A more detailed summary, as well as the full text, of the Rights Plan are included in the Company's Management Information Circular dated April 6, 2016, available at www.sedar.com.